paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 </details>

-# Audio Digitising Workflows for PARADISEC Archive
+# Audio Digitising of Analogue Tapes
 <p align="center">
            🚧 This page is currently under construction 🚧 <br>
            Last edited on 2021-07-01